 Ashley Ward, engagement and outreach associate for the project, noted, “many of the folks we are working with at the community level need a helping hand when it comes to modern data management.
 The Internet of Water has been able to give them a starting point, how to think about [open data], how to make plans, and get to the point to make decisions…Partners are then inspired to think more creatively about their data, and they say if I had this information, I could do X, Y, and Z.”

-With the Water Data Collaborative, the team is also elevating the benefits of citizen-collected data and showing water managers how they can strengthen their work and decision-making with that information.
+With the Water Data Collaborative, the team is also elevating the benefits of community-collected data and showing water managers how they can strengthen their work and decision-making with that information.

 2019 is shaping up to be a big year for open water data.
 As Ashley told us, this is “creating an environment in which more innovation can occur than ever before.”